TNA001-AI/SimPoser/README.md

-# SimPoser
+# Simulated Dataset Generation for Imitation Learning with Large Language Models

-To run the project, please follow the below steps:
+To try out the LLM generation demo, please follow the below steps:

 Ubuntu: